sonic-net/SONiC/doc/sonic-application-extension/tpcm_app_ext.md

 - Dynamically install TPC from docker registry, scp, sftp, http, https, local file system or a docker image from the local file system
 - Upgrade TPCs from docker registry, scp, sftp, http, https, local file system or a docker image from the local file system
-- Provide separate disk space for TPCs, and apply disk limits.
 - Provide runtime install capability to pass various docker startup arguments and parameters
 - Dynamically specify the SONiC Service startup dependencies for the TPC
-- Specify system resource limits for TPCs to restrict CPU, Memory, and Disk usage
+- Specify system resource limits for TPCs to restrict CPU, Memory usage
 - Framework to upgrade TPCs including the data migration, within a SONiC image
 - Framework to migrate TPCs and their data to a new SONiC image as part of SONiC Image upgrade
-- Configuration of TPCs to be part of either default VRF or Management VRF
-- Provide update utility to update various TPC configurations like their startup parameters, dependencies, VRF, etc.,
+- Provide update utility to update various TPC configurations like their startup parameters, dependencies etc.,